intel/unet/2D/README.md

 This has been tested with the [Intel&reg; Distribution of the OpenVINO&trade; toolkit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) 2021.2.

-9. Once you have the OpenVINO&trade; IR model, you can run the command:
+8. Once you have the OpenVINO&trade; IR model, you can run the command:

 ```
-python plot_openvino_inference_examples.py --device CPU
+python plot_openvino_inference_examples.py --data_path $DECATHLON_ROOT_DIRECTORY --device CPU
 ```

 It should give you the same output as the `plot_tf_inference_examples.py` but execute faster on the same CPU.
 You can try the options `--device GPU` or `--device=MYRIAD` if you have the [Intel&reg; integrated GPU](https://ark.intel.com/content/www/us/en/ark/products/graphics/197532/intel-iris-plus-graphics.html) or [Intel&reg; Neural Compute Stick&trade; (NCS2)](https://ark.intel.com/content/www/us/en/ark/products/140109/intel-neural-compute-stick-2.html) installed on your computer.